LOADING ...

 The

-Finally free, the sheds light on situations
+Finally free, the butterfly sheds light on

 That the caterpillar never considered, ending the struggle

-Although the and caterpillar are completely different
+Although the butterfly and are completely different

 are one and the same."

-What's your perspective on
+What's your on that?

 Pac, Pac, Pac